MrDrMcCoy/bblib/README.md

   - Description: Checks to see if the user running the script matches the desired username and exits on failure.
   - Usage: `requireuser [user]`
 - `bash4check`
-  - Description: Checks to see if you are on BASH 4.0 or above and exits if not.
+  - Description: Checks to see if you are on Bash 4.0 or above and exits if not.
-  - Usage: Place `bash4check` at the beginning of any function that uses BASH 4+ features.
+  - Usage: Place `bash4check` at the beginning of any function that uses Bash 4+ features.
 - `finally`
   - Description: A function that runs extra commands before the script exits
   - Usage: Add actions to its list by running: `FINALCMDS+=("command arg arg")`
 - `checkpid`
-  - Description: Checks to see if another copy of this script is running by maintaining a PID file
+  - Description: Checks to see if another copy of this script is running by checking `ps` and maintaining a PID file.
   - Usage: `checkpid`
-  - Notes: This function only works properly in Linux, as it depends on PROCFS.
 - `prunner`
   - Description: Executes commands in parallel.
   - Usage: